geoserver/geoserver/doc/en/user/source/community/json-ld/configuration.rst

 The content of the json-ld output depends on specified properties in json-ld template file, in a way that follows below rules:

 * xpath property interpolation can be invoked using a :code:`${xpath}` syntax;
-* in case complex operation are needed a CQL expression can be used throught a :code:`$${cql}` syntax;
+* in case complex operation are needed a CQL expression can be used throught a :code:`$${cql}` syntax (all CQL functions are supported);
 * properties without directives are reproduced in the output as-is;
 * a :code:`"$source":"xpath"` attribute can be added as the first element of an array or of an object;
-* if a :code:`"$source": "xpath"` attribute is present, it will act as a context against which all xpath expression will be evaluated (if source evaluates to null the entire object/array will be skipped);
+* if a :code:`"$source": "xpath"` attribute is present, it will act as a context against which all xpath expression will be evaluated.
+In the case of an array it will be use to iterate over a collection of element; if source evaluates to null the entire object/array will be skipped;
 * a :code:``../`` syntax in an xpath means that xpath evaluation will be relative to the previous :code:`$source`.
 Give the above template file, the xpath :code:`"../st_gml31:location"` will be evaluate not against the corresponding :code:`"$source":"st_gml31:Station_gml31"`, but against the parent one :code:`"st_gml31:Station_gml31"`.